Ezazi82/Speed-Dating-Analysis/README.md

 This was my part of the project, which involved doing some basic data cleaning and the creation of a decision tree to help classify the importance of attributes

+The data set was initially pulled from Kaggle